 The goal of the AMIA-Kansas 10x10 course is to provide a broad survey of health informatics focused on five themes: health informatics foundations; clinical decision support; human/organizational factors; public health informatics and current issues in health informatics including best practices.
-The AMIA 10x10 course is based on NRSG 859/IDSP 970: Introduction to Healthcare Informatics.
-Nursing 859 is equivalent to 45 class hours.
-Students enrolled for the optional 3 credit offering will develop and demonstrate a practical, innovative small-group information technology (IT) project from one of a set of faculty recommended projects or from a student-proposed idea.
+The AMIA 10x10 course is based on KU's 2 credit hour interprofessional course, Introduction to Healthcare Informatics.

 KU agrees with AMIA that strengthening the health informatics workforce is a critical component in transforming the American health care system.
 KU is committed to the education and training of clinical informaticians to lead the transformation of the American health care system through the design, implementation, and evaluation of clinical information systems and other information technology supportive of patient care and safety.
 Therefore, this 10x10 offering includes education concerning foundational informatics, semantic interoperability, decision support, safety initiatives, and the emerging fields of consumer, biomedical, and public health informatics.

 The target audience for this Internet enduring material activity is clinicians, physicians, public health practitioners and researchers, IT professionals, and others interested in the field of health informatics.

 This survey course provides a broad overview of the field highlighting the key issues and challenges; however the electronic health record (EHR) is covered in another course.
 The course is taught primarily in an asynchronous manner; however, students are strongly encouraged to keep up with the course materials in order to benefit from the interactive discussion with faculty and other students.

 - Voice-over-Powerpoint lectures - PowerPoint lectures are used to deliver selected course content.